 Understanding Mental Disorders: Your Guide to DSM-5

-Published by the American Psychiatric Association, this book is intended to be a straightforward guide to the United States diagnostic system for mental disorders, known as DSM-5
+This American Psychiatric Association text is intended as a straightforward guide to the United States DSM-5 diagnostic system for mental disorders.

-The book also refers to US legislation, and to some treatment options and practices that are not recommended by the National Institute for Health and Care Excellence or available in the UK.
+However, as this book is aimed at US readers, the diagnostic system used is the DSM-5, not the NHS’s preferred World Health Organization International Classification of Diseases, ICD-10.
+It also refers to US legislation, and to some treatment options and practices that are not recommended by the National Institute for Health and Care Excellence or available in the UK.

-Moreover, the book does not touch on any of the controversies about psychiatric diagnoses or the limitations of diagnoses in conditions, such as depression, schizophrenia and autism spectrum disorders, that share symptoms but have widely varying outcomes and responses to treatments.
+What the book does not touch on is any of the controversies around psychiatric diagnoses, or the limitations of diagnosis in conditions such as depression, schizophrenia and autistic spectrum disorders, which share symptoms in common, but have widely varying outcomes and responses to treatments.